Advertiser Disclosure

 Could Silver Airways Make a Comeback?

 On June 11, 2025, Silver Airways ceased all operations — effective immediately, without notice, and leaving some passengers stranded.
-This came on the heels of the airline’s bankruptcy proceedings that started in late 2024.
+This came on the heels of the airline’s bankruptcy proceedings, which started in late 2024.

-Interestingly, it seems the airline could start flying again.
-Silver’s 8 planes and other assets were purchased by Argentum Acquisition Company in bankruptcy court in June, and now it’s applied to take over Silver’s operating certificates after a $5.7 transaction.
+Yet it seems the airline could start flying again.
+Silver’s 8 planes and other assets were purchased by Argentum Acquisition Company in bankruptcy court in June, and now it’s applied to take over Silver’s operating certificates after a $5.7 million transaction.

 Silver Airways ATR42